Digital River coordinated fulfillments

 events.
 The source of these events is shipment notifications sent by the product's fulfiller.

 Continue listening for and responding to fulfillment related events.
-After receiving each event, update the status of the order in your system.
+After receiving each event, update the order status in your system.

 For more information refer to the following sections on the Capturing and cancelling payment charges page: